mayngo-net/mayngo-net.github.io/index.markdown

 You can check out some of my [writing here](writings).
 I used to blog at [The Violent Bear It Away](https://theviolentbearitaway1.wordpress.com).
 You can also subscribe to my newsletter, [tangents converge](https://mayngo.substack.com/p/coming-soon?showWelcome=true).

+I edit the book reviews section for the [World Community for Christian Meditation](https://wccm.org/category/book-reviews/)

 Recent highlights: